How to Achieve the Perfect Lie-in

 4. Listen to calming sounds

 Soft music, nature sounds, or a calming playlist can all enhance the quality of a lie-in.
-As you lay down, listen to sounds that help you sleep such as ASMR or white noise, as these can help soothe you into slumber.
-Or as you wake up, choose listening to music to ease into the day slowly.
+As you lie down, listen to sounds that help you sleep, such as ASMR or white noise, to soothe you into slumber.
+Or, as you wake up, choose to listen to music to ease you into the day slowly.

 A white and plant filled bedroom is filled with natural light from the windows.